 The current site was first let by the Rev. Raffles Flint, the vicar of Holy Trinity, around the late 1870s.
 The Parish Council, which was formed on 31st December 1894, officially took over responsibility for running the allotments at Michaelmas in 1895, and it has looked after them ever since.

 A complete history of Sunningdale Allotments can be found here.
 It provides a useful read for anybody who is keen on local history or allotments.

-There are currently 63 plots on the site.
-They vary in size from as little as 2 poles (50 sq. metres) up to 6.3 poles (160 sq. metres), although the average is just over 4 poles (100 sq metres).
-Here is a site map.
-If you are interested in having a plot then please contact the Parish Clerk.
+There are currently 71 plots on the site.
+They vary in size from as little as 1.4 poles (35 sq. metres) up to 6.3 poles (160 sq. metres), although the average is under 3.7 poles (approx. 93 sq metres) view the Allotment Site Map.

 There are no plots currently available, if you wish to be added to the waiting list please email your details to email@example.com

 If you are new to Sunningdale Allotments then you may find the following articles useful:

 The allotment site needs general maintenance throughout the year.
 The vast majority of these maintanance jobs are carried out by existing allotment plot holders.
 Please contact us on firstname.lastname@example.org for more information.